zaibunnisaq/Apache-Spark-Data-Loading/README.md

 # Apache-Spark-Data-Loading
-# Amazon Review Data Analysis Project
+- Using Amazon Review Data Analysis

 ## Overview
 This project implements large-scale data processing of Amazon Review dataset using Apache Spark and MongoDB.
 The implementation provides two approaches: